 Plains All American Pipeline and Plains GP Holdings Announce Timing of Third-Quarter 2022 Earnings & Quarterly Earnings Timing for 2023

-/EIN News/ -- HOUSTON, Oct.
+HOUSTON, Oct.
 10, 2022 (GLOBE NEWSWIRE) -- Plains All American Pipeline, L.P.
-(Nasdaq: PAA) and Plains GP Holdings (Nasdaq: PAGP) announced they will release third-quarter 2022 earnings after market close on Wednesday, November 2, 2022 and will hold a joint webcast on the same day as follows:
+PAA and Plains GP Holdings PAGP announced they will release third-quarter 2022 earnings after market close on Wednesday, November 2, 2022 and will hold a joint webcast on the same day as follows:

 What: Third-quarter 2022 earnings webcast